-1. Pull the engaging lever (2) to the rear.
-The motors are engaged.
+1. Turn the engaging turn knob counterclockwise.
+The motor is engaged.

 7 Controls System

 7.1 Controls Protection System

 The wheelchair controls system is fitted with an overload protection.

 If the drive is severely overloaded over a long period of time (for example, when driving up a steep hill) and especially when the ambient temperature is high, the controls system could overheat.
 In this case, the wheelchair performance is gradually reduced until it comes to a halt.
 The status display shows a corresponding error code (refer to the user manual for your remote).
 By switching the power supply off and back on again, the error code is cleared and the controls system is switched back on.
 It can however take up to five minutes until the controls system has cooled down enough for the drive to restore full performance again.